Aaron Rodgers: 2014: Second MVP

-The Packers' 2014 regular season debut came against the defending Super Bowl champion Seattle Seahawks—a game in which they would go on to lose 36–16.
-In Week 2, the team began the game with a 21–3 deficit against the New York Jets, but came back and won 31–24.
+The Packers' 2014 regular season debut came against the defending Super Bowl champion Seahawks—a game in which they would go on to lose 36–16.
+In Week 2, the team began the game with a 21–3 deficit against the Jets, but came back and won 31–24.
 The 18-point comeback marked the biggest comeback in Rodgers' career.
-In the third week of the season, the Packers offense was shut down by the Detroit Lions' defense, 19–7.
+In the third week of the season, the Packers offense was shut down by the Lions' defense, 19–7.
 The Packers' 7 points were the fewest points allowed in a game Rodgers finished; the 223 yards of total Packer offense were the lowest since Rodgers took over at quarterback and his 162 passing yards were also a career low.
 For the third consecutive season, the Packers were off to a 1–2 start.
 In those three games, Rodgers threw five touchdowns and one interception combined, with a passer rating of 95.1.
 Amid widespread concern, Rodgers told the fans and the media, "R-E-L-A-X. Relax.
 We're going to be OK."

 After their loss to the Lions, the Packers went on a four-game win streak, during which, Rodgers threw 13 touchdowns with no interceptions.
-In Week 4, a 38–17 victory over the Chicago Bears, he had 302 passing yards and four touchdowns to earn NFC Offensive Player of the Week.
+In Week 4, a 38–17 victory over the Bears, he had 302 passing yards and four touchdowns to earn NFC Offensive Player of the Week.
 In Week 6, against the Miami Dolphins, Rodgers led the Packers to a game-winning drive with less than two minutes remaining.
 He completed a 4th & 10 pass to wide receiver Jordy Nelson and mimicked Dan Marino's famous fake spike play by completing a pass to wide receiver Davante Adams to get to within four yards of the endzone later in the drive.
 Rodgers then completed a touchdown pass to tight end Andrew Quarless to win the game 27–24.
 This play would later win Rodgers the GMC Never Say Never Moment of the Year Award.
 In Week 7, a 38–17 victory over the Carolina Panthers, he was 19-of-22 for 255 passing yards and three touchdowns to earn NFC Offensive Player of the Week.

-In a Week 8 loss against the New Orleans Saints, Rodgers finished 28 of 39 for 418 yards, with one touchdown pass and two interceptions, ending his 212 consecutive attempts without an interception streak—the second longest in team history.
+In a Week 8 loss against the Saints, Rodgers finished 28 of 39 for 418 yards, with one touchdown pass and two interceptions, ending his 212 consecutive attempts without an interception streak—the second longest in team history.
 In the game, Rodgers injured his hamstring which appeared to have an effect on his play for the remainder of the game.